Bracebridge Heath: Sport and leisure

-Cricket

 Bracebridge Heath Cricket Club was founded in 1948 and their ground can be found on Cross O'Cliff Court.
-Bracebridge Heath CC has a significant success record, with 12 Lincolnshire County Board Premier League championship titles to their name and a recent championship win in the Lincoln & District Sunday League in 2023.
+The club has 12 Lincolnshire County Board Premier League championship titles to their name and a recent championship win in the Lincoln & District Sunday League in 2023.
 Bracebridge Heath field four senior teams: The 1st team compete in the Lincolnshire County Board Premier League (a designated ECB Premier League), a 2nd team in the Lincolnshire County League and two Sunday teams compete in the Lincoln & District League.
 They also have an established junior training section that play competitive cricket in the Lincoln Youth Cricket League.

-Viking Way

 The Viking Way, a 147 mi long footpath from the Humber Bridge to Oakham, runs along the cliff top to the west of the village.